Illegal immigration to the United States: Further incentives

 Lower costs of transportation, communication and information has facilitated illegal immigration.
 Mexican nationals, in particular, have a very low financial cost of immigration and can easily cross the border.
 Even if it requires more than one attempt, they have a very low probability of being detected and then deported once they have entered the country.

-Controversies
+A 2016 research paper published in the American Journal of Sociology hypothesized that border militarization, which took place between 1986 and 2008, in the United States had the unintended consequence of increasing illegal immigration to the United States, as temporary illegal immigrants who entered the United States seasonally for work opted to stay permanently in the United States and bring their families once it became harder to move across the border regularly.

 Mexican federal and state government assistance

-The U.S. Department of Homeland Security and some advocacy groups have criticized a program of the government of the state of Yucatán and that of a federal Mexican agency directed to Mexicans migrating to and residing in the United States.
-They state that the assistance includes advice on how to get across the U.S. border illegally, where to find healthcare, enroll their children in public schools, and send money to Mexico.
+The US Department of Homeland Security and some advocacy groups have criticized a program of the government of the state of Yucatán and that of a federal Mexican agency directed to Mexicans migrating to and residing in the United States.
+They state that the assistance includes advice on how to get across the US border illegally, where to find healthcare, enroll their children in public schools, and send money to Mexico.
 The Mexican federal government also issues identity cards to Mexicans living outside of Mexico.